 When speaking with Vulture Earl said the album was “just the concept of brevity.
 It’s been made evident to me that I’ve become kind of obsessed with simplifying shit, which sometimes can lead to oversimplification.
 People take a lot of liberties, I feel like.
 Incomplete shit is really stressful to me, and the concept of unsimplified fractions is really stressful to me.”

 The album comes as a reflection of Earl’s last few years, a period of time where he has lost not only his father but his longtime friend and collaborator Mac Miller as well, and also has a new collaborative group to work with.
-Because of this, the music has moved on with Earl offering more genre-blending than any rapper around right now, effortlessly mixing jazz with modern beats and a sumptuous delivery.
+Because of this, the music has moved Earl offering more genre-blending than any rapper around right now, effortlessly mixing jazz with modern beats and a sumptuous delivery.
 The grief he’s felt is expressed either explicitly or subtly and his maturation as an artist is accelerated because of it.

 Some Rap Songs shows that Earl Sweatshirt is still a man in control of his own destiny and it’s one we want to watch, with his permission.